isso-comments/isso/docs/docs/configuration/server.rst

 	for the format of the mail sent to user), `admin.plain` and `user.plain` (For plain text part, the former is used for the format of the mail sent to admin, the latter for the format of the mail sent to user) in that directory are available.
+I don't recommend it though it's possible to set it to the absolute path to a single template and get it working, see `isso/isso/templates/comment.plain` for some details on this.
-	The log will tell you what happened when the error occurs.
+	The log will tell you what happened when any error occurs.

 Guard
 -----